 - If your cat is found to have mites, lice, or some other parasite causing the issue, treatment must be done, and preventative measures must be put in place.
 Many flea/tick products can help with treatment and prevention.

 - There are times when other causes have been ruled out, that your cat will be started on a food trial.
-What this means, is that they are started on a hypoallergenic diet and they are not allowed any other food sources for an 8 to 12 week time period.
-This can help determine what ingredient, usually the protein, that is causing the allergy.
+What this means, is that they are started on a hypoallergenic diet and they are not allowed any other food sources, treats, or flavored supplements for a 12-week time period.
+This can help determine what ingredient, usually the protein, causing the allergy.

 - Antibiotics may be needed if skin infections have developed because of the excessive licking, scratching, and biting.